dantonic81/portfolio/README.md

 - I'd like to make this navbar conform to modern standards and fix some issues with how the template is selected when it's not currently viewed etc.

-- I want to log every transaction I ever made, this will be a new table with id, crypto name, abbreviation, date of purchase, crypto amount, price paid in EUR, transaction_id and rate, this will be used primarily in a calculation to show earnings or losses adjusted for inflation.
+- I want to log every transaction I ever made, this will be a new table with id, crypto name, abbreviation, date of purchase, crypto amount, price paid in EUR, transaction_id and rate in EUR, this will be used primarily in a calculation to show earnings or losses adjusted for inflation.

+- App in free tier spins down after 15 mins of inactivity, to keep it alive I've registered with this [free service](https://dashdashhard.com/), thanks Matt!

 ## TODO: